 A restricted stock unit ("RSU") represents the right to receive one share of the Company's common stock upon vesting of the RSU.
 The fair value of each RSU is based on the closing price of the Company's common stock on the date of grant.
-In November 2015, the Company granted RSUs with service conditions that vest in two equal annual installments provided that the employee remains employed with the Company.
-In January 2017, the Company granted performance-based RSUs which vest upon the achievement of certain performance goals subject to the employee's continued employment.
-In the event the performance goals are not achieved, none of the RSUs will vest.
-The grant date fair value of the performance-based RSUs is \$2.6 million and will be recognized on an accelerated attribution basis when the RSUs are deemed probable to the date the awards vest.
-No stock-based compensation expense was recognized during the three months ended March 31, 2017, as the likelihood of the performance-based RSUs being earned was not deemed probable.
-The following is a summary of RSU activity under the 2013 Stock Incentive Plan for the three months ended March 31, 2017:
+In November 2015, the Company granted RSUs with service conditions that vest in two equal annual installments provided that the employee remains employed with the Company ("Time-Based RSUs").
+During the six months ended June 30, 2017, the Company granted performance-based RSUs, which vest upon the achievement of certain performance goals subject to the employee's continued employment ("Performance-Based RSUs").
+In the event the performance goals are not achieved, none of the Performance-Based RSUs will vest.
+The grant date fair value of the Performance-Based RSUs is \$2.6 million and will be recognized on an accelerated attribution basis when the Performance-Based RSUs are deemed probable of achievement to the date the awards vest.
+No stock-based compensation expense related to the Performance-Based RSUs was recognized during the six months ended June 30, 2017, as the likelihood of the Performance-Based RSUs being earned was not deemed probable of achievement as of June 30, 2017.
+The following is a summary of RSU activity under the 2013 Stock Incentive Plan for the six months ended June 30, 2017: